MannyBett/ExploratoryDataAnalysisQTM302W/README.md

 ### Research Questions

-- How do cancer incidence rates vary across different states and demographic groups (e.g., gender, ethnicity)?
+- How do cancer incidence rates vary across different states?
 - Are there observable trends in cancer incidence and mortality over time in the U.S.?

 ### Techniques and Visualizations